Our website is now open for orders that will ship January, February & March 2024.

 We’ve been touting blueberries for the last couple of years.
 It’s almost as if they’ve been rediscovered!
 One of the reasons for all this press is the health benefits that have recently been found.
 Another factor is that blueberries are really good container plants.
 And last, but not least, are the new varieties that can be grown in areas with almost no cold and relatively alkaline soil.
 We do, however, recommend that you amend your soil if it is alkaline with an acidic soil amendment, such as peat moss or an azalea-camellia mix.
 Monthly applications of an acidic fertilizer during the growing season will produce the best results.

-The blueberries we carry are called Highbush blueberries.
-This type, as opposed to the Rabbiteye variety, is known for the best quality berry.
-The plants are generally upright, growing 4 to 6 feet.
+The blueberries we carry are called Highbush blueberries which are known for the best quality berry.
+The plants are generally upright, growing four to six feet.
 They make attractive landscape plants in addition to their culinary uses.
 Blueberries are delicious in pancakes, muffins, in fruit salads, pies and sauces.
 We’ve included a muffin recipe below.

 Bluecrop Northern Blueberry

 No. 1 variety, the standard of excellence.
-Upright, vigorous bush.
-Very productive; ripens midseason.
+Very productive, upright, vigorous bush.
+Ripens mid season.
 Large, firm, flavorful blueberry does not drop or crack.
 Tolerates hot summers if soil is moist, acidic, and high in humus.
 800 hours.
 Self-fruitful.
+Hardy to zone 4.

 Blueray Northern Blueberry

 Best blueberry variety for hot climates.
 Fruit is large and firm with excellent flavor.
-Vigorous, upright bush is very productive; ripens mid season.
+Vigorous, upright bush is very productive.
+Ripens mid season.
 Requires soil that is moist, acidic and high in humus.
-800 hrs.
+800 hours.
 Self-fruitful.
+Hardy to zone 4.

 Outstanding flavor for this early season blueberry.
 Fruit is medium to large, light blue.
 Consistently productive bush, even in less than optimum blueberry sites.
 From USDA breeding program in Mississippi.
-Upright bush 5-8 feet.
+Upright bush grows to five to eight feet.
 Ripens early season.
 4-500 hours.
+Hardy to zone 5.

 Evergreen variety bears heavy yields of medium to large flavorful fruit.
-Ripens in August.
+Ripens mid to late season.
 Orange foliage over winter.
 Grows to six feet tall.
-Zones 5-9.
+Zones 4 to 8.
 5-600 hours.

 Pink Lemonade Blueberry